-This background will be required for employment within public, private and third sector organisations including roles as NHS Wellbeing Coordinators, Community Wellbeing Coordinators, developing health and wellbeing provision for private sector organisations or working within mental health and wellbeing charities or for a career as a freelance advisor.
+This background will be required for employment within public, private and third sector organisations including roles as NHS Wellbeing Coordinators, Education, Community Wellbeing Coordinators, developing health and wellbeing provision for private sector organisations, assisted living developments, working within mental health and wellbeing charities or for a career as a freelance advisor.

 Entry Requirements & How to Apply